Fingerprint Arduino Security Lock DIY

 Qries

-Arduino-based fingerprint door lock working is very simple and easy.
+Arduino-based fingerprint project lock working is very simple and easy.

 • The fingerprint sensor is interfaced with the Arduino Uno